 Troy is the Lead Worship Pastor at Mars Hill.
 A graduate of Judson College who studied English and music, Troy confesses to being an unashamed self-proclaimed music snob.
 He plays in a local band called The Mines, and his other interests include reading, Brit Rock, contemplative practices, black shirts, and the Cherie Inn.
 If you see somebody strumming a ukulele at Mars Hill, it’s probably him.

-Michael, his wife, and three children live in downtown Denver, Colorado where he is the Lead Pastor of Denver Community Church.
-He writes regularly for Relevant Magazine, blogs regularly at michael-hidalgo.com and his first book is due out with IVP in 2014.
+Michael, his wife, and three children live in downtown Denver, Colorado where he is the Lead Pastor of Denver Community Church, and is the author of Unlost: Being Found By The One We Are Looking For.
+He writes regularly for Relevant Magazine, and blogs regularly at michael-hidalgo.com.
 Follow him on Twitter: @michaelhidalgo

-Eric Kuiper is the Director of Adult Life at Mars Hill.
+Eric Kuiper was the Director of Ministry Programming at Mars Hill from 2010-2014.
 A graduate of Calvin College and Fuller Theological Seminary, Eric spent 11 years on Young Life staff in West Michigan prior to joining the staff of Mars Hill.
 Yet, he and his wife Kate have been a part of the Mars Hill community from the beginning.
 His love of story means he is often watching, talking about, or writing about film.

 Kyle Lake is our Fifty6 [5th + 6th Grade] Pastor at Mars Hill.
 He is a graduate of the University of Michigan and currently a student at Western Theological Seminary in Holland, MI.
 Kyle is passionate about his work with kids, students, and families.
 He is an avid Michigan Wolverine and Detroit sports fan, cyclist, and coffee drinker.
 Kyle lives in Grand Rapids with his wife, Sandra, and dog, Walter.
 They enjoy camping and exploring all that is Pure Michigan.